Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Back to Inger on the "Ships starting with I" page.

 Other ships named Inger: Bachke & Co. had also had an Inger from 1907 till 1918.
 This ship was built in Trondheim and delivered as Inger to A/S D/S Inger (Bachke & Co.) in Sept.-1907, 1135 gt.
 (Bachke & Co. lost 4 ships during WW I [50% of the fleet], namely Dag, Turid, Djerv and Herdis, while Inger, Dacapo [later British Kalua 1923, sunk by German aircraft 1941], Mildrid and Eldrid made it through).
 Under British flag 1918, The Shipping Controller (J. Currie & Co.), London.
 Became Furulund for A/S Furulund (Sam.
 Ugelstad), Oslo in May-1927, then sold to Sweden in 1930 and renamed Falksten, later Kjell Billner 1935.
 Seized in June.-1940 and became the Helga Schröder for Richard Schröder, Rostock.
 Arrived Lübeck for breaking up by Alnwick Harmstorff on Apr.
 15-1955 (this info from Bachke & Co. fleet list, Finn R. Hansen).
-Frederik F. Zimmer, Oslo had a ship named Inger after the war, see post war information under Kong Bjørn.
+Frederik F. Zimmer, Oslo had a ship named Inger after the war, see post war information for Kong Bjørn.
 Denmark and Sweden also had ships by this name.

 The text on this page was compiled with the help of: Bachke & Co. fleet list, Finn R. Hansen, "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Norwegian Maritime Museum, Volume I, and misc. (ref.
 My sources).